 As an option the spectrometer can also be returned to Avantes for recalibration, (Spectral-Cal-Service).
 Before returning the spectrometer, an RMA authorization number needs to be obtained.

-Most detectors of the AvaSpec spectrometers have a good linear behaviour in their detector response, which means that there is a higher than 95% correlation between raw signal in A/D counts and the light intensity at the spectrometer entrance.
+Most detectors of the AvaSpec spectrometers have a good linear behavior in their detector response, which means that there is a higher than 95% correlation between raw signal in A/D counts and the light intensity at the spectrometer entrance.

-However for some applications, which require a wide dynamic range, such as highly absorbing substances or low-light-level applications, combined with a need for high accuracy, a non-linearity calibration (NL-Calibration) of the detector is recommended.
-This NL-Calibration is performed on the detector array and the output signal is linearized to more than 99%.
+However, for some applications, which require a wide dynamic range, such as highly absorbing substances or low-light-level applications, combined with a need for high accuracy, a non-linearity calibration (NL-Calibration) of the detector is recommended.
+This NL-Calibration is performed on the detector array, and the output signal is linearized to more than 99%.
 A complete calibration report and the calculated NL-Calibration coefficients are delivered with the spectrometer.
 The NL-Calibration is automatically included for irradiance calibrations.

 Applications that use spectrometers to measure the light energy of radiant sources require an irradiance-calibrated spectrometer.
 We offer NIST-traceable irradiance calibrations for all AvaSpec spectrometers.
-Irradiance calibrations (µW/cm2) are normally performed on a system with a fibre-optic cable and a cosine corrector or integrating sphere.
+Irradiance calibrations (µW/cm2) are normally performed on a system with a fiber-optic cable and a cosine corrector or integrating sphere.